Ryan-Kioko/Project-3/README.md

 - Compare sentiment trends across major football leagues (e.g., EPL, La Liga, Serie A, Bundesliga).
 - Provide insights that could help football governing bodies, clubs, and analysts understand how VAR impacts fan sentiment.

+## Installation Guide
+📁 Accessing the Notebook
+Clone the Repository:

+Download the project by cloning the GitHub repository.

+Open the repository folder and navigate to:

+css
+Copy
+Edit
+VAR Sentiment Analysis → models → finalProject3.ipynb
+Running the Notebook:
+You can run the notebook on platforms that support Jupyter notebooks, such as:

+Google Colab:

+Go to Google Colab.

+Click "File" → "Upload notebook".

+Select the finalProject3.ipynb file and run it.

+Kaggle:

+Go to Kaggle.

+Create a new notebook.

+Click "Add Data" → "Upload a file".

+Select the finalProject3.ipynb file and run the cells.

+Local Jupyter Notebook:

+If you have Jupyter installed, open the terminal or command prompt.

+Navigate to the project folder.

+Launch the notebook and run the cells.

+⚙️ Required Libraries
+Make sure you have the following Python libraries installed:

+pandas

+numpy

+matplotlib

+seaborn

+scikit-learn

+nltk

+snscrape

 ## Key Features
 - **Multi-League Sentiment Comparison**: Examines how VAR-related sentiment differs between football leagues.
 - **NLP-Driven Sentiment Classification**: Uses natural language processing techniques to assess fan reactions.